- 1 Agency's position within the national higher education system

 - Target programmes:

-- Bachelor's programmes
+- All higher education programmes

 Consequences of quality assurance and accreditation decisions

 The Agencys decision in ranking the study programs on 3 levels: Those that are given the overall assessment of “Very High Quality” or “High Quality” are considered to have contained the quality standards for higher education.
 A differentiation between these two categories will be done in the future in the amount of public funding.
 Those that fail to attain the required standard are given the evaluation “Inadequate Quality”, in which case the Agency extends the higher education institution´s entitlement to award the relevant qualification conditionally.
 These programmes will be reviewed within the following year before the Agency decides whether or not the entitlement should be revoked completely.

 Validity of the decision(s)

 In the new system it is intended that all the reports should be published on the Agency´s website.
 This has not started yet.
 (Legal) appeal system Within the legal frame in Sweden there is no possibility to have an appeals procedure, because the universities and the agency are on the same level as public entities.
 ENQA had problems with this point in the 2005 – report, and the problem still exists.

 From 2001 till 2007 1.700 procedures were conducted within 76 subject areas.

 Member of international quality assurance networks / organisations

 Have there been any relevant external reviews of your agency?